-Authentication rules apply to both School Assessed Coursework (where most of the work is completed during class time) and School Assessed Tasks.
+Authentication rules apply to both School Assessed Coursework (where most of the work is completed during class time), School Assessed Tasks and VM/VPC tasks.

 The outlined procedures will be followed if a suspected Breach of Rules has occurred.

 School Assessed Tasks: